CMSC 330: Research Assignment

 Paper

-You will write a technical paper of at least five (5) pages, double spaced, Times (or Times Roman, Times New Roman) 12-point font, and 1-inch margins.
-It will have a cover page (not counted as one of the five) containing a title, your name, the date, CSCI 330, and the semester (e.g. Fall 2022), centered on the page.
+You will write a technical paper of between five (5) and eight (8) pages (NOT counting code samples or the bibliography), double spaced, Times (or Times Roman, Times New Roman) 12-point font, and 1-inch margins.
+It will have a cover page (not counted as one of the pages) containing a title, your name, the date, CMSC 330, and the semester (e.g. Fall 2025), centered on the page.

 Your paper should include details from the papers as well as an analysis and commentary on those papers.
 Part of your analysis could include a discussion of the social, legal, and ethical issues that your topic raises.
 This should be done as a research paper with proper organization and transitions between topics, NOT as a series of sections with one section per paper.
-(E.g., “The first paper I read…” or “In the first paper…” is NOT acceptable.)
+(E.g., “The first paper I read…” or “In the first paper…” is NOT acceptable and will result in MAJOR deductions.)

 You will be graded on the technical content of your paper as well as on its mechanical details (such as spelling, grammar, organization, use of appropriate headings, clarity, etc.).
 See the rubric we will use for grading.